Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 Step #5: Create Spring MVC Views

-Now, it's the time of `V` for the View of MVC pattern.
-Since we are using the Thymeleaf library for view template, so we can create the same layout for all HTML pages.
+Now, it's the time of `V` for the View of the MVC pattern.
+Since we are using the Thymeleaf library for the view template, we can create the same layout for all HTML pages.
 Thymeleaf is a Java XML/XHTML/HTML5 template engine that can work both in web (servlet-based) and non-web environments.
-It is better suited for serving XHTML/HTML5 at the view layer of MVC-based web applications, but it can process any XML file even in offline environments.
-To create the layout, first, create a `default.html` file on the `Resources/templates` folder then add or replace it with these lines of codes.
+It is better suited for serving XHTML/HTML5 at the view layer of MVC-based web applications, but it can process any XML file, even in offline environments.
+To create the layout, first, create a `default.html` file in the `Resources/templates` folder, then add or replace it with these lines of code.

 <!DOCTYPE html>